skyvas/ui-automation/README.md

      ```

 3. **Update `config.properties`**
-   Modify the `src/test/resources/config.properties` file to include your environment-specific configurations.
+   Modify the `src/test/resources/config.properties` file to include your environment-specific configurations from github variables.

 4. **Run Tests**
    - Using Maven: